omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

-When the template is used, the contents of the template folder (and subfolders) will be copied over into the new project preserving the directory structure, with the exception of template.properties and other known special-purpose files.
+When the template is used, the contents of the template folder (and subfolders) will be copied over into the new project preserving the directory structure, with the exception of `template.properties` and other known special-purpose files.
 (It is also possible to specify other files and folders to ignore during copying.)

 When the wizard is being used, a pool of variables is kept by the wizard dialog.
-These variables are initialized from the key=value lines in the template.properties files; they can get displayed and/or edited on custom wizard pages; and eventually they get substituted into *.ftl files (using the $\{varname} syntax).
+These variables are initialized from the `key = value` lines in the `template.properties` files; they can get displayed and/or edited on custom wizard pages; and eventually they get substituted into `*.ftl` files (using the $\{varname} syntax).

-Some variables have special meaning and are interpreted by the wizard dialog (e.g. the nedSrcFolders variable determines which folders get denoted as NED Source Folders by the New OMNeT++ Project wizard).
-Variables can be used to generate output file names, can be used as input file names, and can serve as input and working variables for arbitrarily complex algorithms programmed in the template (*.ftl) files.
+Some variables have special meaning and are interpreted by the wizard dialog (e.g. the `nedSrcFolders` variable determines which folders get denoted as NED Source Folders by the New OMNeT++ Project wizard).
+Variables can be used to generate output file names, can be used as input file names, and can serve as input and working variables for arbitrarily complex algorithms programmed in the template (`*.ftl`) files.

 Create a file named `untitled.ned.flt`.